How To Get Started as a Freelancer

 Once you’ve made the decision to leave your day job and have accounted for all of the employee benefits that you’ll be giving up, then it’s time to think about what you’ll be doing all day and where you’ll be doing it.
 Some freelancers offer services primarily at a client’s job site, including everyone from painters to some bookkeepers.
 Others, such as writers, get to work from home or wherever they want.

-In order to enjoy a quiet work environment, I chose to sublease office space from a small business.
+In order to enjoy a quiet work environment, I chose to sublease office space from a small business which I found on Craigslist.
 For just $230 a month, I have my own office with a door, along with access to a printer, fax machine, copier, and scanner.
 It also includes both telephone and internet service, and I even have a nice view out the window.
-I found the office on Craigslist back in 2011, and I’ve been with them ever since.
 Not only is this a great workspace, but I’ve become friends with my officemates.
 A little water cooler chat has made working by myself much easier over these past eight years.

 When it comes to freelancing, don’t be afraid to take it on full time, but be sure to wait for the right time to do it.
 By taking a look at the marketplace, having a plan to replace your benefits and finding the right work environment, it could be the best decision you ever make.